bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 ## Overview

 In this module, students will learn how to use the Node.js platform to use JavaScript outside of the browser.
-Students will use the `fs` module to read and write files, and gather input using the `inquirer` npm package.
+Students will use the `fs` module to read and write files, and gather input using the Inquirer npm package.

-In this week's virtual classes, you'll review the `fs` and `inquirer` packages; as well as ES6 features, including arrow functions, functional loops, and object destructuring.
+In this week's virtual classes, you'll review the `fs` and Inquirer packages.
+You'll also cover ES6 features, including arrow functions, functional loops, and object destructuring.

 The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content: